MBuchalik/search-expression-parser/README.md

 **search-expression-parser** turns search expressions like this:

 ```
-is:archived AND (tag:production OR tag:development AND NOT author:"John Doe")
+is:archived AND (tag:production OR tag:dev AND NOT author:"John Doe")
 ```

 ...into an easily processable tree structure.